PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 1. Bamboo Plywood

 Bamboo plywood is a renewable, eco-friendly material made from layers of bamboo strips pressed together.
 It is known for its strength, durability, and resistance to warping, making it ideal for furniture.
 Bamboo plywood is lightweight, versatile, and more sustainable than traditional hardwoods, as bamboo grows quickly and requires fewer resources to cultivate.
-FairScope is using Bamboo Plywood.
+FairScope is using Bamboo Plywood for V2.6.

 2. Valchromat